-Our caretakers and volunteers have completed all the required Pennsylvania State Clearances as well those required by Grace Fellowship.
+Our caretakers and volunteers have completed all the required Pennsylvania State Clearances as well those required by Genesis Church.
 This allows your child to be in a safe and encouraging environment.

-All families are encouraged to Worship, Serve, Study, and Connect here at Grace Fellowship.
+All families are encouraged to Worship, Serve, Study, and Connect here.

 Contact Jennifer Farris with questions or interest in getting your children or yourself involved in this exciting, growing ministry.
 717.792.6060, ext.
 328, or email Jenn.

 We use Answers in Genesis ABC: Sunday School curriculum for children 4 years old – 6th grade and in our special needs class.
 This program covers the Bible in chronological order and provides answers to the issues that confront today’s culture through the media, school, friends, etc. ABC provides a thorough understanding of the authority and primary teachings of Scripture.

 - The Bible is Trustworthy – We can trust all of God’s Word.

 - God’s Attributes – God’s attributes are displayed throughout the Bible.

 - Chronological/Historical Teaching – The Bible presents true history, not just “stories.”

 - The Bible’s Redemption – God’s plan of redemption is woven throughout Scripture.

 - Apologetics – We must be ready to give an answer for what we believe.